vaughany/moodle-block_enrolment_key_generator/readme.md

     mon/Kab-Vac/mon

-> **Note:** The seperator you choose (from the drop-down menu) and any case transformation does not modify the prefix or suffix: what you type in is exactly what will be prepended or appended to the generated key.
+> **Note:** The separator you choose (from the drop-down menu) and any case transformation does not modify the prefix or suffix: what you type in is exactly what will be prepended or appended to the generated key.

 ### Keytypes using custom word lists

-The block is supplied with a few custom word lists, plain text files containing words, one per line, preferably with Unix-format line endings (LF).
+The block is supplied with a few custom word lists: plain text files containing words, one per line, preferably with Unix-format line endings (LF).
 You are encouraged to make your own if desired (it's easy, see below).

 > **Note:** I read somewhere [[citation needed](http://imgs.xkcd.com/comics/wikipedian_protester.png)] that PHP has a particularly bad time with Apple Mac line endings (CR), so if you are going to create your own word lists or edit the supplied ones, best to save the file with Unix-format line endings (LF). [_Notepad 2_](http://www.flos-freeware.ch/notepad2.html) and [_Notepad++_](http://notepad-plus-plus.org/) for Windows are both good at this.